gcallah/SoftwareEngineering/Lectures/PythonAnywhere.md

 1. Try your server

 # Autodeploy through GitHub Actions
+1. Make sure your "Deploy to PythonAnywhere" code in `.github/workflows/main.yml` is **not** commented out!
 1. From the `Account` tab create a API Key.
 Copy it!
 1. Enter the key in your `.bashrc` in a PythonAnywhere console. (`export API_KEY=<YOUR_KEY>`)
 1. Setup ssh access to your PythonAnywhere account; instructions here: https://help.pythonanywhere.com/pages/SSHAccess